Visual arts: Plastic arts

 Plastic arts is a term for art forms that involve physical manipulation of a plastic medium by moulding or modeling such as sculpture or ceramics.
 The term has also been applied to all the visual (non-literary, non-musical) arts.

-Materials that can be carved or shaped, such as stone or wood, concrete or steel, have also been included in the narrower definition, since, with appropriate tools, such materials are also capable of modulation.
-This use of the term "plastic" in the arts should not be confused with Piet Mondrian's use, nor with the movement he termed, in French and English, "Neoplasticism."
+Materials that can be carved or shaped, such as stone, wood, concrete, or steel, have also been included in the narrower definition, since, with appropriate tools, such materials are also capable of modulation.
+This use of the term "plastic" in the arts is different from Piet Mondrian’s use, and with the movement he termed, "Neoplasticism."

 Sculpture

 Sculpture is three-dimensional artwork created by shaping or combining hard or plastic material, sound, or text and or light, commonly stone (either rock or marble), clay, metal, glass, or wood.
 Some sculptures are created directly by finding or carving; others are assembled, built together and fired, welded, molded, or cast.
 Sculptures are often painted.
 A person who creates sculptures is called a sculptor.

+The earliest undisputed examples of sculpture belong to the Aurignacian culture, which was located in Europe and southwest Asia and active at the beginning of the Upper Paleolithic.
+As well as producing some of the earliest known cave art, the people of this culture developed finely crafted stone tools, manufacturing pendants, bracelets, ivory beads, and bone-flutes, as well as three-dimensional figurines.

 Because sculpture involves the use of materials that can be moulded or modulated, it is considered one of the plastic arts.
 The majority of public art is sculpture.
 Many sculptures together in a garden setting may be referred to as a sculpture garden.
 Sculptors do not always make sculptures by hand.
 With increasing technology in the 20th century and the popularity of conceptual art over technical mastery, more sculptors turned to art fabricators to produce their artworks.
 With fabrication, the artist creates a design and pays a fabricator to produce it.
-This allows sculptors to create larger and more complex sculptures out of material like cement, metal and plastic, that they would not be able to create by hand.
+This allows sculptors to create larger and more complex sculptures out of materials like cement, metal and plastic, that they would not be able to create by hand.
 Sculptures can also be made with 3-d printing technology.